Samsung Galaxy A17: Camera

-The Galaxy A17's outer design is similar to its predecessor, the Galaxy A16, though its cameras are now housed together in one camera portion, and are now thinner than the A16.
-The camera setup themselves are the same as the A16, though, with the same 50 MP main (albeit with OIS), 5MP ultrawide and 2 MP macro back cameras and 13 MP front camera as before.
+Its cameras are now housed together in one camera portion, and are now thinner than the A16.
+The cameras' setup themselves are the same as the A16, though, with the same 50 MP main (albeit with OIS, a first for the Galaxy A1x/M1x/F1x lineup), 5MP ultrawide and 2 MP macro back cameras and 13 MP front camera as before.